An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

 In this section we review some of the history of the Taylor--Wiles patching method and of the $p$-adic local Langlands correspondence for~$\GL_2(\Qp)$, emphasising where possible the connections between them.
-We do not pretend to give a thorough overview, and we are very much focused on the optic of the categorical Langlands program.
+We do not pretend to give a thorough overview, and we view everything through the lens of the categorical Langlands program.
 The reader may wish to consult Calegari's survey~\cite{calegari2021reciprocity} for a more mainstream account of developments in the Taylor--Wiles method since its inception.